Automunge/AutoMunge/FamilyTrees.md

     #                        returned data should be numerically encoded
     #              'boolexclude' boolean integer set suitable for Binary transform but excluded from all infill
     #                            (e.g. NArw entries), included in other features' ML infill bases
-    #              'ordlexclude' ordinal set exluded from infill (note that in some cases in library
+    #              'ordlexclude' ordinal set excluded from infill (note that in some cases in library
     #                            ordlexclude may return a multi-column set), included in other features' ML infill bases
     #              'totalexclude' for complete passthroughs (excl) without datatype conversions, infill,
     #                             excluded from other features' ML infill bases